Matching Learned Causal Effects of Neural Networks with Domain Priors

-{\textbf{SANGIOVESE:}} We generate data from the SANGIOVESE conditional Linear Gaussian Bayesian network.
-We convert the output into a categorical variable and train a NN that predicts if the yield of grapes is better than average.
-We choose three priors: a linear decreasing ACE of \textit{Acid} feature on the output; and zero ACE for \textit{Potass} (potassium content) and \textit{Polyph} (total polyphenolic content) on the output.
-Fig \ref{fig:sangiovese} and Table \ref{tab:sangiovese_mehra} show the ACE plots and quantitative metrics learned by the trained model.
-Evidently, CREDO helps conform to the given causal prior (red and blue lines coincide); moreover, in this case, it even helps improve the accuracy slightly.
+We generate data from the SANGIOVESE conditional linear Gaussian Bayesian network.
+We consider the output (``GrapesYield'') as a categorical variable and train an NN that predicts if the yield of grapes is better than average.
+Based on the causal graph and GrapesYield's true structural equation, we choose two kinds of priors: \textbf{1)} \textit{DirectParentPrior:} a linear decreasing ATCE, ANDE and ACDE of \textit{Acid} feature on output (all three effects are the same since Acid is a parent of GrapesYield); and \textbf{2)} \textit{AncestorPrior:} zero ACDE and ANDE for \textit{Potass} (potassium content) and \textit{Polyph} (total polyphenolic content) on output while having a small, non-zero total effect, ATCE.
+Fig \ref{fig:sangiovese_plots} shows ACE plots and ground-truth ACE for ERM and CREDO.
+Evidently, CREDO helps conform to the given causal prior for all three features (red and blue lines coincide for ATCE, ANDE and ACDE) whereas ERM model obeys monotonicity only for the \textit{Acid} feature.
+The quantitative metrics in Table \ref{tab:sangiovese_mehra} further show the benefit of CREDO regularization.
+RMSE and Frechet distance are both substantially lower for CREDO than ERM: more than 100 times lower for \textit{Potass} and \textit{Polyph} features, and 16-33\% lower for \textit{Acid} feature.
+CREDO matches the prior without a substantial drop in accuracy.
+Our results on MEHRA, SACHS and Asia datasets from the BNLearn repository showed similar trends, and are reported in the Appendix.